zacharyedwardbull/pycycling/README.md

 The package uses [Bleak (Bluetooth Low Energy platform Agnostic Klient)](https://github.com/hbldh/bleak) behind the scenes to connect and communicate with bike trainers.
 Bleak is cross-platform with support for Windows, MacOS, and Linux.
-Therefore this module should also work on these operating systems.
 Please refer to the Bleak repository for more information about supported platforms.

 ## Disclaimer